gravitational/teleport/rfd/0038-resource-encryption.md

 All encrypted objects should be suffixed by a `.enc` extension to communicate that they are encrypted.
 For simplicity no other data should be bundled in the same file.

-The file that stores the encrypted data key should be a file with the name `$objectName.keys` stored next to the encrypted object.
+The file that stores the encrypted data key should be a file with the name `$objectName.key` stored next to the encrypted object.

 This format allows a decrypting auth server to easily fetch and decrypt the data key using the master key.
 It can then fetch and decrypt the object itself.